Connor69928/twigosk/README.md

-# 🌿 TWIG Browser
+# 🌿 TWIGOsk
-TWIG is the open‑source browser core used inside ConSurf (and now Sneakon too).
+Twigosk is based on TWIG, the open‑source browser core used inside ConSurf (and now Sneakon too).
-It’s lightweight, readable, and designed so anyone can build on top of it without fighting the codebase.

-TWIG is intentionally minimal — no plugins, no custom protocol, no extra layers.
-Just a clean PyQt5 + QtWebEngine browser that you can run, fork, or turn into your own flavour.

----
+Unlike TWIG, this has tabs, window controls and browser controls removed.
 ## 📦 Requirements

 TWIG uses Python and PyQt5.